-Isolate: 9
+Isolate: 6

-Original Source: Clostridioides difficile (C. difficile), isolate 9 was obtained from a human patient from the Mid-Atlantic region of the United States in 2008/2009.
+Original Source: Clostridioides difficile (C. difficile), isolate 6 was isolated from a human patient from the Mid-Atlantic region of the United States in 2008/2009.
+(Previously referred to as Clostridium difficile, this genus has been reclassified).2,3

 C. difficile is a Gram-positive, spore-forming, obligate anaerobe that commonly inhabits the intestinal tract of various mammalian species, reptiles and birds, and may also be found in the environment.
-Pathogenic strains of C. difficile produce a potent cytotoxin (toxin B) and in most cases an enterotoxin (toxin A).
-It is the production of these toxins in the gut which ultimately leads to pseudomembranous colitis (PMC) and C. difficile associated diarrhea (CDAD), which often occur as a complication of antibiotic therapy in elderly hospitalized patients.
+Pathogenic strains of C. difficile produce a potent cytotoxin (toxin B) and in most cases an enterotoxin (toxin A).4 It is the production of these toxins in the gut which ultimately leads to pseudomembranous colitis (PMC) and C. difficile associated diarrhea (CDAD), which often occur as a complication of antibiotic therapy in elderly hospitalized patients.5